Auto Graph Encoder-Decoder for Neural Network Pruning: Experimental results

-The inference is an essential indicator for applying DNNs, and this subsection shows the inference acceleration of the compressed ResNet-20/50/56\cite{he2016deep}, VGG-16\cite{VGG}, MobileNet\cite{mobileNet} and MobileNet-V2\cite{mobile_v2} on GPU devices.
-The AGMC performs channel pruning on convolutional layers, accelerating the inference on parallel devices like GPUs.
-We calculated the inferences of pruned models from the above subsections and compared them with the original model.
-Our experiment platform is a single RTX 2080Ti GPU with batch size 32, and the compressed models are tested on two datasets CIFAR-10 and ILSVRC-2012.
-Table \ref{table:3} shows the results.
-The models pruned by AGMC achieved notable GPU memory reduction.
-For the VGG-16, the original model's GPU memory usage is 528 MB since it has a very compact dense layer, and its first dense layer contains 25088 neurons.
-The $20\%$ FLOPs VGG-16 with pruned convolutional layers significantly reduced the feature map size input to dense layers, and it takes up 141 MB memory less than the original.
-Moreover, without losing too much test accuracy, all of the models pruned by AGMC achieve inference reduction.
-And the $20\%$ FLOPs VGG-16 achieves a remarkable $1.22 \times$ speed up on the ILSVRC-2012 dataset.
+Here, we discuss the inference speed of the compressed ResNet-20/56, VGG-16, and MobileNet-v1 on an Nvidia RTX 2080Ti GPU.
+AGMC performs channel pruning on convolutional layers, accelerating the inference on parallel devices like GPUs.
+We calculated the inference speed of the pruned models and compared them with the original model.
+We used batch size 32, and the compressed models are tested on CIFAR-10 and ILSVRC-2012 datasets.
+As shown in Table \ref{table:3}, the models pruned by AGMC achieve notable GPU memory reduction.
+For example, for VGG-16, the original model's GPU memory usage is 528~MB, since it has dense layers and its first dense layer contains 25088 neurons.
+The $20\%$ FLOPs VGG-16 with pruned convolutional layers significantly reduced the feature map size input to dense layers, taking 141~MB memory less than the original.
+Moreover, without losing too much test accuracy, all the models pruned by AGMC achieved remarkable inference speedup.
+For instance, the $20\%$ FLOPs VGG-16 achieved $1.22 \times$ speedup on the ImageNet dataset.